Normation/rudder/relay/arch-doc/rudder-7-communications-security.md

 * Different source IP ranges, etc.

 The custom certificates can be placed _anywhere_, apart from their previous location in `/opt/rudder/etc/ssl/rudder.{crt,key}` as the upgrade script will remove them.

+## Timeline

+### 2020 Q4: Preliminary steps

+Setting requirements:

+* We need to be able to use a different certificate for Web and node-server flows.
+* We want to use the agent certificate for HTTPS
+* We want to make hardcoded 443 port configurable
+* We want to keep a TOFU principle, with the ability to pre-provision

+### 2021 Q1/Q2: Beginning of the project

+- Study of possible implementation options

+- Development of various proofs of concept

+  - In particular, we tested the opportunity to provide a unified client (in either perl or [C](https://github.com/Normation/rudder/pull/3646)) for Unix and Windows agent, that would abstract HTTPS communication through curl, but finally went for simple shell/powershell separate implementations.

+  - We also initially tried to use the policy server's certificate as only CA (and disable hostname verification) in curl calls but failed due to the openssl bug described in the relayd section, and the fact we didn't want to embed openssl on all agents.

+### 2022/01/26: Rudder 7.0

+* Implement the new authentication mechanism for HTTPS
+* No functional changes in other 7.X releases

+### Future

+* The main next goal for HTTPS flows will be the ability to use user-provided certificates/PKI everywhere, even for internal Rudder communication.
+For now this is blocked by the usage of the CFEngine network protocol (uses peer-to-peer trust and TOFU + only accepts RSA).
+At some point we could make it possible if (when?)
+CFEngine network protocol gets replaced with HTTPS in Rudder.